gardener/gardener/docs/api-reference/extensions.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>AdditionalFiles is a list of additional files provided by the extension.</p>
+<p>ExtensionFiles is a list of additional files provided by the extension.</p>
 </td>
 </tr>
 <tr>